chisophugis/lbd/source/oldver.rst

 .. _sec-appendix-old-llvm-ver:

-Appendix A: LLVM changes
+Appendix B: LLVM changes
 ========================

 This chapter show you the old version of LLVM API and structure those affect Cpu0 back end.
 Mips changes also mentioned in this chapter.
-If you working on the latest LLVM version only, please skip this chapter.
+If you work on the latest LLVM version only, please skip this chapter.
 LLVM version 3.2 released in 20 December, 2012.
 Version 3.1 released in 22 May, 2012.
 This book started from August, 2012.
-This chapter discuss the old version from 3.1.
+This chapter discuss the old version start from 3.1.

 Difference between 3.2 and 3.1